-Individuals who become taxable in Denmark during the calendar year are obliged to file a preliminary tax assessment ("pre-assessment") for the remaining part of the year.
+Individuals who become taxable in Denmark are obliged to file a preliminary tax assessment ("pre-assessment").

 The Danish tax authorities will issue a tax card to the employee on the basis of the preliminary tax assessment for the income year.
 The tax card information automatically becomes available to the Danish employer.
 If no valid tax card is available at the time of payment, the Danish employer must withhold 55 percent tax.
 Employees of a foreign employer with no Permanent Establishment in Denmark must meet their preliminary tax liability by paying the taxes themselves in 10 equal instalments during the year (June and December are exempted).

 Outstanding taxes for the income year in question should be paid at the latest on 31 December (or the last bank day of the year) in the income year to avoid interest and extra charges.
-There will be a day-to-day interest (1.7 percent P.A. for income year 2017) on outstanding taxes from 1 January in the year following the income year.
-If the outstanding tax is not paid by 1 July in the year following the income year, a fixed fee of 3.7 percent (2017) is applied instead of the day-to-day interest.
+There will be a day-to-day interest (2.2 percent P.A. for income year 2018) on outstanding taxes from 1 January in the year following the income year.
+If the outstanding tax is not paid by 1 July in the year following the income year, a fixed interest of 4.2 percent (2019) is applied instead of the day-to-day interest.

-Unpaid remaining tax liability of up to DKK 20,325 (2017) will automatically be carried forward collected along with the preliminary taxes the following year.
-Outstanding taxes exceeding DKK 20,325 will be collected in September, October and November.
+Unpaid remaining tax liability of up to 20,944 Danish kroner (DKK) (2019) will automatically be carried forward collected along with the preliminary taxes the following year.
+Outstanding taxes exceeding DKK20,944 will be collected in August, September and October 2019.

 Statute of limitations: The tax assessments may be changed by either the tax authorities or the taxpayer until 1 May of the fourth year after the end of the income year.
-In certain situations, the Danish tax authorities can only make changes until 1 July two years following the end of the income year.
+In certain situations, the Danish tax authorities can only make changes until 1 July, 2 years following the end of the income year.

 Tax formalities on entering Denmark: The employee must register for a tax card.